binjamil/radahn/README.md

 ## Overview

 Radahn is designed to be simple.
 It supports a tiny fraction of Redis commands, only the most useful ones, so that there are minimum overhead costs.
 Further, it fully utlizes modern multi-core chip hardware by using the [Shared Nothing Architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture).
-As a result, Radahn is more than twice as performant than Redis, in both throughput and latency ([see benchmarks below](#benchmarks)).
+As a result, Radahn is more than **twice as much performant** than Redis, in both throughput and latency ([see benchmarks below](#benchmarks)).

 ### Supported commands